Epic mountain slog unveiled for 2020 Tour de France

 2019 champion Egan Bernal will start as favourite to defend his Tour de France title after organisers revealed a course that will suit the climbers2019 champion Egan Bernal will start as favourite to defend his Tour de France title after organisers revealed a course that will suit the climbers (AFP Photo/Alain JOCARD)

-Paris (AFP) - The 2020 Tour de France promises to be one for the climbers after organisers revealed a route on Tuesday which includes 29 high altitude ascents and five summit finishes including the individual time trial.
+Paris (AFP) - The 2020 Tour de France promises to be one for the climbers after organisers revealed a route on Tuesday which includes 29 mountains across eight mountain stages with five summit finishes including the individual time trial.

-The race, which starts a week earlier than usual on June 27 to accomodate the Tokyo Olympics, has eight mountain stages and three hilly stages and should suit the 2019 champion Egan Bernal and his Ineos teammate Chris Froome as well as the French duo of Thibaut Pinot and Romain Bardet.
+The race, which starts a week earlier than usual on June 27 to accomodate the Tokyo Olympics, also has three hilly stages and should suit the 2019 champion Egan Bernal and his Ineos teammate Chris Froome as well as the French duo of Thibaut Pinot and Romain Bardet.

 The 3,470km race rarely strays from the mountains even though there are nine flat stages.

-"There are 29 climbs, it will be physically challenging throughout," said Tour chief Christian Prudhomme.
+"There are 29 mountains, it will be physically challenging throughout," said Tour chief Christian Prudhomme.

 "Even the so called flat stages will be very tough for the pure sprinters.
 There are traps everywhere along the route."

-Team Ineos principal Dave Brailsford, the mastermind of seven Tour de France victories, told AFP on the sidelines of the unveiling that he felt undaunted by the route.
+Team Ineos principal Dave Brailsford, the mastermind of six Tour de France victories, told AFP on the sidelines of the unveiling that he felt undaunted by the route.

 "I wouldn't really call it that mountainous, for me it's more hilly and if you look at it the difficulties are spread out over the three weeks," said the 55-year-old Brailsford, who last month revealed he had undergone surgery for prostate cancer.